Updated on: 8/30/2023

 6. Wear support pantyhose.

 This is also a good preventative measure to take to help keep varicose veins from forming.
 These do not place as much pressure as compression stockings, but for many, this is all they need.

 7. Invest in a compression hose.

-You can purchase these over-the-counter or you can ask your doctor for prescription-strength compression hose.
+You can purchase these over-the-counter or you can ask your doctor for a prescription-strength compression hose.
 Pressure on the ankle and lower leg helps blood move back toward your heart.